cryptomator/cryptomator.github.io/_i18n/support_en.md

   action: Cryptomator Community
 enterprise:
   title: Enterprise Support
-  content: If you need direct support from the Cryptomator development team or have specific SLA requirements, feel free to contact our sales team to get an offer.
+  content: For paid support or SLA contracts, contact our sales team to get an offer.
   action: Contact Sales
 ---